umbraco/UmbracoDocs/contribute/style-guide.md

 ---
-meta.Title: Style Guide
-meta.Description: A style guide for Umbraco documentation repo.
-description: >-
-  Help us keep the Umbraco documentation accessible and readable by following our style guide which is defined in this article.
+description: "Help us keep the Umbraco documentation accessible and readable by following our style guide which is defined in this article."
 ---

 # Style Guide